DillonWard/Python-problem-sheet-one/README.md

 # Python Problem Sheet One
-Python problem sheet 1 for the Emerging Technologies module
+###### *Dillon Ward - G00326756 - Emerging Technologies*
+---

+## Introduction
+The following repository contains solutions to Python problem sheets for the module Emerging Technologies.
+The module is taught to undergraduate students at GMIT in the Department of Computer Science and Applied Physics.
+The lecturer is Ian McLoughlin.